 We consider that in purchasing stock in a company we are handing our money to a management team.
 We choose people that we believe possess integrity and will act in the interests of shareholders.
 Sometimes we may be investing in a business that is cheap, partly due to a perceived loss of integrity.
 It is important to us that any such loss, perceived or real, is in the past, and that we are backing honest people.

 Having found great companies and good managements, we wait for the opportunity to invest at attractive prices.
 This can take years and may never happen.
 Great companies rarely trade very cheaply and if they do it is usually because there is some recent bad news about the company, its sector or the economy.
 We specialise in looking at these situations and determining whether the factors causing the price to fall are temporary or more permanent.
-Occasionally, the market overreacts to short term negative developments and we get a great opportunity to invest with a long-term horizon.
+Occasionally, the market overreacts to short term negative developments, and we get a great opportunity to invest with a long-term horizon.
+We stick to what we know.
+We have developed a deep expertise in some areas and are conscious not to operate beyond that.
+Most companies and many sectors do not lend themselves to our approach.